2024 Bay County Emerald Ash Borer (EAB) Treatment

-Treatment to Protect Publicly Owned Ash Trees occurred June 2023
+Treatment to Protect Publicly Owned Ash Trees will occur June 2024

 Ash trees make up a large portion of the public trees that line our streets and fill our local parks.
 The Bay County Forest Sustainability Program understands the value of trees and works to protect these trees from invasive pests such as the Emerald Ash Borer (EAB).
 The EAB lays eggs on the bark of Ash trees and the hatchlings bore into the tree bark.
 Once inside the bark layer of an Ash tree, the EAB chews through the tree’s water and nutrient-conducting tissues essentially starving the tree.
 As the tree begins to die the leafy canopy of the infested Ash tree will begin to look thin.
 That’s why we will be conducting treatments to continue protecting publicly owned Ash trees in Bay County from the invasive Emerald Ash Borer in June.